Flagstaff, Arizona: Cityscape

 Flagstaff has a diverse cityscape and exists in distinct areas.
 Downtown Flagstaff is a "narrow and slender" area between the NAU campus at its south and the Museum of Northern Arizona at the north.
 Flagstaff is a smaller city, so its downtown is largely local and independent.
 The city's mall is found in East Flagstaff, as is a Harkins movie theater and a country club and golf course.
 Residential properties in East Flagstaff are larger and more rural than other parts of the city.
 North West Flagstaff is directly north of downtown, and is where the Snowbowl and Museum of Northern Arizona are found.
 West Flagstaff encompasses the area south and west of downtown, including NAU and the Lake Mary neighborhood.
 It also covers the airport and Fort Tuthill (county park and the Pepsi Amphitheater), being bordered to the south by the urban areas of Kachina Village and Mountainaire.
 Outside of the city proper, these urban areas have a "mountain-town feel".
 Flagstaff has an "urban forest park", Buffalo Park, which sits on top of McMillan Mesa and used to be home to a zoo in the 1960s.
-Buffalo Park/McMillan Mesa bisects the city, separating East Flagstaff from the West and Downtown.
+Buffalo Park/McMillan Mesa bisects the city, separating East Flagstaff from West Flagstaff and downtown.